President

 Secretary

-Doctor Anna Hatton is a Senior Lecturer in Physiotherapy, Master of Physiotherapy Studies Program Director, and Co-Director of the Centre for Neurorehabilitation, Ageing and Balance Research, at The University of Queensland.
+Associate Professor Anna Hatton is Program Director of the Master of Physiotherapy Studies, and Co-Director of the Centre for Neurorehabilitation, Ageing and Balance Research, at The University of Queensland.
 Anna was awarded a BSc(Hons) Physiotherapy (2005) and PhD in Rehabilitation Sciences (2010) from Teesside University, UK.
-Her research (in partnership with med-tech industry) focuses on the development and evaluation of innovative footwear technology to enhance balance, mobility, physical activity, and prevent falls, in healthy and disease populations.
-She is an Associate Editor for the journal Gait & Posture.
+Her program of research (in partnership with multinational med-tech industry) focuses on the development and evaluation of innovative footwear technology to enhance balance, mobility, physical activity, and prevent falls, in healthy and clinical populations.
+Her research related to foot sensory function and balance control has attracted funding from prestigious organisations including the National Health and Medical Research Council, British Geriatrics Society, and Australian Academy of Technological Sciences & Engineering.
+She is an Associate Editor for Gait & Posture, and board member for the International Society of Posture and Gait Research.

 Communications Manager